akahigeg/wpconv/README.md

 You should write some ruby code for creating a custom filter.

 The example below is a built in filter 'none'.
-All filter classes are under `Wpconv::Filter` module.
-And the class name is the camelized file name.
+All filter classes should be under `Wpconv::Filter` module.
+And the class name should be the camelized file name.

     module Wpconv
       module Filter